A.3. General Terms and Conditions of Eraneos Switzerland AG

 9 Additional expenditure

-9.5 Journeys abroad and by plane require the permission of the Client.
+9.4 Journeys abroad shall require the permission of the Client.
+The effective journey costs will be charged.

 10 Notice of cancellation and termination